codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 npm install
 ```

 This creates a few files and folders that we can edit.
 The `--hbs` option tells the generator to use [Handlebars](https://handlebarsjs.com) as the HTML template language.
-We'll use Handlebars as it is very close to plain HTML, therefore making it easier to pick up initially.
+We'll use Handlebars as it is very close to plain HTML, therefore making it easier to pick up quickly.

 The command `npm install` downloads and installs all the dependencies and packages required by the base project.
 Open the folder with [Visual Studio Code](https://code.visualstudio.com) or an editor of your choice, and browse through the files to get familiar.
 The `app.js` file in the project root is the main entry point for the app.